Dublin

 ▲ Dublinia Fun, kid-friendly look at Dublin's Viking and medieval past with a side order of archaeology and a cool town model.

-▲ St. Patrick's Cathedral According to legend, the holy site where St. Patrick first baptized Irish converts.
+▲ St. Patrick's Cathedral The holy site of legend where St. Patrick first baptized Irish converts.

 ▲ GPO Witness History Exhibit Immersive presentation on the 1916 Easter Rising and its impact on Irish history, situated in the General Post Office building that served as rebel headquarters.